chawlaaditya8/Botser/README.md

 # Quick Start
 - Clone this repository on your local machine.
 - Set up a MySQL database and create two tables named properties and users in it.
-(SQLdump to be added soon).
 - Configure the environment by entering your details in <code>api/v1/config.php</code> and <code>authentication.php</code>
 - Place the directory in your local server directory.
 <<<<<<< HEAD